Strange Air Conditioner Smells? What Common AC Odors Mean for Texas Homeowners

 -

-A brief burning or dusty smell when you first turn on your system after months of inactivity
+Brief burning or dusty odor when first turning on your system after months of inactivity

 -